LEMMA-TB/simulation/README_LEMMA.md

 2017.12.29 by collamaf
 - added possibility to use external generator for primary events: there are now 2 new flags in mainMCMC.cc (ExtSourceFlagBha and ExtSourceFlagMu): if true default settings for source are overrided
 - moved from PrimaryAction to StackingAction the lines to save on the root file info on primary particles, in order to be able to do so also for externally generated particels
-- changed structure in the root outpit file to house more than 1 primary per event: now BeamX etc are vectors
+- changed structure in the root output file to house more than 1 primary per event: now BeamX etc are vectors
 - at the current stage the origin of primary external particles is decided with the generator (e.g. they are all generated at the center of the target), but we will work on it

+2018.01.31 by collamaf
+- fixed error in SourceZ entry in output root file (was identical to Y)
+- removed offset for Det30
+- reorganization of output root file (ordering)